THE CARPENTERS APARTMENT COMPLEX: Morbid Memories of Music’s Tragic Duo

 carpenters_apartment_Downey_closesign

 Also, given the source material at hand, I'd be a little hesitant to live in either of these buildings.
 Those two songs are the worst, truly insufferable, and I'd find myself inevitably thinking about them on a daily basis.
-The ghost of Karen Carpenter would and there'd be no escaping their evil clutches.
+The ghost of Karen Carpenter would haunt me, and there'd be no escaping their evil clutches.

 carpenters_apartment_Downey